AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-tenants-users.md

 <a id="opIdUsers_Create User (v1 path)"></a>

 Creates a user in the tenant.
 This method does not create an invitation for the user.
 You will need to create an invitation with the respective method for this user, otherwise they will not be able to finish the sign-up process.
 Users have identifiers in a tenant.
 Currently there is a limit of 50000 users per tenant.
-For Windows Active Directory users, the external user identifier must be specified.

 <h3>Request</h3>